 If you are a wildlife lover or just want to have recreation with your loved ones then Jim Corbett National Park is an ideal weekend vacation spot.
 Roughly 250 to 300 km from Delhi, Jim Corbett National Park is a treat for your eyes.
 Rich flora and fauna and marshy lands procure 50 mammal species, 25-33 different types of reptiles, 110 tree species, and 580 species of birds.

 Jim Corbett National Park is widely known as the place for Royal Bengal Tigers.
-A large number of tourists prefer to be the guest of this place just to get a glimpse of the Royal Bengal Tigers.
-Just like every other sightseer, I also decided to drop round to see all the hype related to this place.
+A large number of tourists prefer to be guests of this place just to get a glimpse of the Royal Bengal Tigers.
+Just like every other sightseer, I also decided to drop around to see all the hype related to this place.

 Just like any other hired hand, I also look out for small getaway trips that I can plan on weekends.
 With my family, I decided to visit Jim Corbett National Park on the last weekend of November 2020.

 I live in Delhi and we were into the last week of November.
 The last Friday of the month was approaching and we decided to find solace Into The Wilds.
 The pleasant weather with a slight cool breeze allowed us to embark on our journey with ease.

 Early morning on Saturday, around 5 AM, we started our journey.
 Not being a guide, but a perfect time to travel by road is either early in the morning or at night.
 Avoiding rush hours can narrow your travel time to a great extent.

 It was around 10 or 11, we completed our 250 km journey to reach our resort.
 Our resort was in the Ramnagar area of Uttarakhand.
 So, quickly I and my family headed to our rooms and got ourselves ready for Day 1.

 Day 1 At Jim Corbett National Park, Uttarakhand